gicentre/litvis/documents/tutorials/dataTutorials/unstructuredTextParsing.md

 To avoid the possibility of a partially failed parser causing the entire parser to fail (e.g. `-xxxx` succeeds as far as the `-` but then fails on seeing the first `x`), we first consider one of two possibilities: that the parser detects a natural number or it detects a `-` symbol.
 In the latter case, we have two further possibilities: that it is able to parse the natural number following the `-`, or that it contains some ignorable text.
 In that final case, we simply return a value of 0 in order to guarantee the parser will always return a countable number.

-This approach that effectively provides a 0 where a number cannot be parsed is appropriate for our task where we are ignoring anything but valid cat counts.
+This approach that effectively provides a default of 0 where a number cannot be parsed is appropriate for our task where we are ignoring anything but valid cat counts.
 In other contexts with stricter grammars, we might wish to fail when a non-parsable number is encountered.

 ```elm {l}
 counter : Parser Int